silnrsi/FDBP/en-US/User_Interface_Strings.md

 ## Application support

-Support for UI strings is a chicken-and-egg problem: not many fonts have the UI strings, so not many application vendors are motivated to add support, and since not many applications have support, few font vendors are motivated to add the strings.
+Support for UI strings is a chicken-or-egg problem: not many fonts have the UI strings, so not many application vendors are motivated to add support, and since not many applications have support, few font vendors are motivated to add the strings.

 Because UI strings have always been part of Graphite, some Graphite-enabled apps populate their UI with Graphite features.
 Here is an example screenshot from SIL FieldWorks suite showing that UI:

 ![Fieldworks font feature UI](images/UI-strings-in-use.png)

-As of this writing, the only applications we know about that supports UI strings for OpenType are some of Adobe's Creative Cloud suite (such as InDesign), but even those support only UI strings for Stylistic Sets.
+As of this writing, the only applications we know about that support UI strings for OpenType are some of Adobe's Creative Cloud suite (such as InDesign), but even those support only UI strings for Stylistic Sets.
 Most SIL fonts include UI strings, and SIL applications are planning to add support.

 Please let us know if you become aware of other applications that support UI strings so we can include them here.